We have a responsibility to maintain various types of grass areas which we own or are cut under agreement as described below.

 Bowling/putting greens/pitch and putt course

-Grass cutting on fine sports turf, takes place twice a week.
+Grass cutting on fine sports turf takes place regularly.
 Grass is collected and removed.

 Grass is cut during the playing season to ensure it doesn’t prevent play.
 Otherwise cutting takes place in accordance with the regime for the surrounding area.